Perry leads Murray State against Bellarmine

 Murray State Racers (5-3, 2-0 MVC) at Bellarmine Knights (4-6)

 The Racers are 1-2 on the road.
-Murray State has a 2-1 record in games decided by 10 points or more.
+Murray State is 2-1 in games decided by 10 points or more.

-TOP PERFORMERS: Ben Johnson is shooting 47.8% from beyond the arc with 2.2 made 3-pointers per game for the Knights, while averaging 9.9 points.
-Curt Hopf is shooting 48.7% and averaging 10.1 points for Bellarmine.
+TOP PERFORMERS: Curt Hopf is scoring 10.1 points per game and averaging 2.5 rebounds for the Knights.
+Ben Johnson is averaging 2.2 made 3-pointers for Bellarmine.

 Jamari Smith is averaging 17.1 points and 5.9 rebounds for the Racers.
 Perry is averaging 16.5 points for Murray State.